nodeshift/web-application-reference/docs/development/styles.md

 ## Guidance

-During our discussions it became clear that there are multiple ways of styling and that there is a lot of choice, but there was one common idea that kept re-occurring.
+During our discussions it became clear that there are multiple ways of styling and that there is a lot of choice, but there was one common idea that kept recurring.
 If you are using a CSS framework, be sure to use what that framework is using.

 ### CSS Frameworks

-CSS frameworks are a great choice for developing applicaitons.
+CSS frameworks are a great choice for developing applications.
 Some advantages are:

 * Great for out-of-the-box prototyping
 * customizable